-- · Incentive stock options (ISOs), and - Options granted under employee stock purchase plans.
+- Incentive stock options (ISOs), and - Options granted under employee stock purchase plans.

-For either kind of option, you must be an employee of the company granting the option, or a related company, at all times beginning with the date the option is granted, until 3 months before you exercise the option (for an incentive stock option, 1 year before if you are disabled).
+For either kind of option, you must be an employee of the company granting the option, or a related company, at all times during the period beginning on the date the option is granted and ending 3 months before the date you exercise the option (for an incentive stock option, 1 year before if you are disabled).
 Also, the option must be nontransferable except at death.

 If you do not meet the employment requirements, or you receive a transferable option, your option is a nonstatutory stock option.
-See Nonstatutory Stock Options, earlier in this discussion